NeuralNetworkVerification/Marabou/README.md

 #### Troubleshooting

 - On Windows - Make sure the detected python ("Found PythonInterp: ....") is a windows python and not cygwin or something like that (if it is cygwin, use -DPYTHON_EXECUTABLE flag to override the default python, or manuialy download the linux pybind and locate it in the tools directory)

+- 32bit Python - By default we install a 64bit Marabou and consequently a 64bit
+  python interface, the maraboupy/build_python_x86.sh file builds a 32bit version.